Zhiyi-Zhang/el-passo/README.md

 # EL PASSO

+**This python based EL PASSO codebase is not longer maintained.
+Please go to the new [C++/WASM EL PASSO codebase](https://github.com/Zhiyi-Zhang/PS-Signature-and-EL-PASSO).**

 We currently have Python3 implementation of IdP (sso-idp), RP (sso-rp), user app(sso-user) and user Firefox plugin (sso-plugin).

 ## Requirements